codingPhuc/Learning_Programming_vault/book/review/ultra learning review.md

 Write down anything that needs to be memorized .
 Facts are anything that suffices if you can remember them  at all.
 You don't need to understand them just recall them in the right situation
 Procedure :
 in the third columns write down anything that need to be practice may not involve much conscious thinking at all . even thought some  procedure require fact  , like improving pronunciation
+Analysis to draw your Map  :
+this  will give you a good understanding of what your major bottle neck are going to be, and what resource  and methods that you need to search to overcome those difficulties like for example you need to learn fact quickly so you used space repetition software or the thing you need to learn require a deep understanding of concept so you practice by teaching other look at some of the particular feature of the concept , fact , and procedures you're trying to learn to find method to master them
+Answering "How" :
+How are you going to learn it
+bench mark
+common way in which people learn the skill or subject , for school learning look at the curricula  used in that school  to teach that subject for the MIT challenge the course list for an entire degree

 ## Why It’s Important:
 **Meta learning is learning how thing structure , like 灶 stove in Chinese  we know that it have properties  like  ⽕ on the left-hand side to indicate that it has some relationship to fire .
 As a result , this show the structure in  language , meta learning on the other hand show the structure of learning .
 Moreover , the structure here is what kind of skill and information much be mastered , and what method are available to do so more effectively  is a heart of success for ultra learning